Measuring agency performance

 - Outcome of care measures (also known as outcome measures)

-Process of care measures tell you how often an agency gave the recommended care like checking patients for depression when they start getting care.
-An agency rate of 88% for that measure means that the agency’s process of caring for patients included the recommended practice in 88% of the time.
+Process of care measures tell you how often an agency gave the recommended care (like checking patients for depression when they start getting care).
+A score of 88% for a process of care measure is interpreted as 88% of the patients received that recommended care during their episode of care.

 Learn more about process and outcome quality measures.